Alteckendorf: The long return to normality

 This conflict undoubtedly affected Alteckendorf.
 At a minimum the authority exercised by the lordship of the county which had organized religious life since the introduction of the Protestant Reformation in 1545 was no longer able to provide a dedicated pastor from 1622 to 1654.
 At the height of the unrest and the epidemics the parish was served by deacons from Bouxwiller.
 Georg Burkhard Knoderer was mentioned in 1622 as pastor of Alteckendorf but during this year one of his children was buried in Bouxwiller, a victim of the plague.
 After the end of the conflict of 1650 to 1654 Alteckendorf is served by Pastor Zinck from the nearby village of Schwindratzheim.
 Then, the county's administration was reorganized and from 1654 to 1658 Pastor Johann Georg Ledermann was appointed to the parish.
 His successor from 1658 to 1680 was Johann Schmeder.
 According to historian Rodolphe Reuss, in 1660 he received 35 Gulden (florins), 20 quartauts of rye, 5 quartauts of wheat, two quartauts of oats and half a cask (about 465.5 litres) of wine.
 For his role as schoolmaster, he received 50 bales of straw, 50 bundles of sticks and for each child a tuition fee of 2 shillings and 6 pfennig for each term (three terms per year).
 Local parish registers recorded baptisms, marriages and deaths from 1654 and in 1658 there were two pastors.
 The ancient books were lost during the conflict.

 At the end of the war Alteckendorf had a deficit of population.
 In 1618, before the conflict, the village had 68 households of townsfolk.
 At the end of hostilities in 1649–50 there were only 16 households remaining.
-The peasant population was bout 340 people (estimated from 80 households).
-From the marriage register of the Lutheran parish it appears that the two communities of Eckendorf and Oberaltdorf filled the gap by welcoming more population from 1659 to 1725: mostly consisting of thirty Swiss immigrants, of Protestant origin from the Canton of Berne and four German Württembergers.
+The peasant population was about 340 people (estimated from 80 households).
+From the marriage register of the Lutheran parish it appears that the two communities of Eckendorf and Oberaltdorf filled the gap by welcoming more population from 1659 to 1725: mostly consisting of thirty Swiss immigrants, of Protestant origin from the canton of Bern and four German Württembergers.
 However, these migrants lived in a place adjoining the village.
 The village community had not been completely decimated by the conflict.
 Moreover, Oberalt und Bann Eckendorffer General Erneuerungs Protocoll (Book of general renewal of finage (boundaries of the village) for Oberaltdorf and Eckendorf) relates that many fields were no longer cultivated by the owners.
 These uncultivated lands were assigned to the Swiss immigrants such as Adam Gebweiler, Heinrich Fechter, and Peter Wölling.